Eugene McCarthy: Kennedy enters the race

 Kennedy, like his brother John in 1960, planned to win the nomination through popular support in the primaries.
 McCarthy and Kennedy squared off in California, knowing that the result there would be decisive.
-They both campaigned vigorously up and down the state, with many polls showing them neck-and-neck, and a few predicting a McCarthy victory.
+They both campaigned vigorously up and down the state, with many polls showing them neck-and-neck, and some predicting a McCarthy victory.
 A televised debate between them began to tilt undecided voters away from McCarthy.
 He made two statements many found ill-considered: that he would accept a government including Communists in South Vietnam, and that only the relocation of inner-city blacks would solve the urban problem.
 Kennedy pounced, portraying the former idea as soft on communism and the latter as a scheme to bus tens of thousands of ghetto residents into white, conservative Orange County.
-Kennedy won the California primary on June 4, but was shot after his victory speech at the Ambassador Hotel in Los Angeles, and died soon afterwards.
+Kennedy won the California primary on June 4, but was shot after his victory speech at the Ambassador Hotel in Los Angeles, and died soon afterward.
 In response, McCarthy refrained from political action for several days.
 One aide recalled McCarthy sneering about his fallen rival, saying that Kennedy was "demagoguing to the last".
 Another heard McCarthy say that Kennedy had "brought it on himself"—implying that he had provoked Sirhan Sirhan, the Palestinian gunman convicted of killing him, by promising military support to the state of Israel.

-Despite strong showings in several primaries—he won more votes than any other Democratic candidate—McCarthy garnered only 23% of the delegates at the 1968 Democratic National Convention, largely due to the control of state-party organizations over the delegate-selection process.
+Despite strong showings in several primaries—he won more votes than any other Democratic candidate—McCarthy garnered only 23% of the delegates at the 1968 Democratic National Convention, largely due to state-party organizations' control over the delegate-selection process.
 After Kennedy's assassination, many Kennedy delegates, remembering his bitter war of words with McCarthy, chose to support George McGovern rather than McCarthy.
-Moreover, although Humphrey was not clearly an antiwar candidate, some antiwar Democrats hoped that as president he might succeed where Johnson had failed and extricate the United States from Vietnam.
+Moreover, although Humphrey was not clearly an antiwar candidate, some antiwar Democrats hoped that as president he might succeed where Johnson had failed and extricate the US from Vietnam.
+On June 23, 1968, Humphrey defeated McCarthy, securing significant delegates in their shared home state of Minnesota.
 Before election day, McCarthy confirmed that he would personally vote for Humphrey, but said that he would go no further than that, stopping short of endorsing him.
 Although McCarthy did not win the Democratic nomination, the antiwar "New Party", which ran several candidates for president that year, listed him as its nominee on the ballot in Arizona, where he received 2,751 votes, and in Vermont, gaining 579 votes.
-He also appeared on the Oregon ballot as the New Party choice.
+He appeared on the Oregon ballot as the New Party choice.
 He received 20,721 votes as a write-in candidate in California.

-Despite McCarthy's anti-Vietnam War stance, North Vietnam's Communist government had a cynical attitude toward him, largely because the lack of money in his campaign made it highly skeptical of what he could achieve, describing McCarthy as "a second-rate politician with little experience or money" in its analysis of the presidential election published in their Army Newspaper dated August 10, 1968.
+Despite McCarthy's anti-Vietnam War stance, North Vietnam's Communist government had a cynical attitude toward him, largely because his campaign's lack of money in made it highly skeptical of what he could achieve, calling him "a second-rate politician with little experience or money" in its analysis of the presidential election published in its Army Newspaper dated August 10, 1968.